 - 1 bottle of Rauchbier or Kellerbier

-- 4 - 6 slices bacon or Räucherbauch
+- 4 to 6 slices bacon or Räucherbauch

-1. Cut the root-end off the onion so that it will stand flat in a pan.
+Cut the root-end off the onion so that it will stand flat in a pan.
 Peel the dried skin.
-Cut off the cap of the onion and hollow out the middle to leave a half inch wall.
+Cut off the cap of the onion and hollow out the middle to leave a half-inch wall.

-2. Chop the onion centers into small dice.
-Saute them in butter until translucent and sprinkle with chopped, fresh parsley and marjoram.
+Sauté the onion centers in butter until translucent and sprinkle with chopped, fresh parsley and marjoram.

-6. Carefully remove the onions from the Dutch oven and place on the side.
+Carefully remove the onions from the Dutch oven and place it to the side.

 Stir some cold water into 2 tablespoons of flour.